sebdah/phonegap-tutorial/README.md

 # PhoneGap installation on Windows

+This guide will help you kickstart your PhoneGap development.
+It has been tested on Windows 8.1.

 ## Requirements

 We will need to have the following components.
 The guide will help you to install them.